awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-elastic-ip.rst

 ===============================

-To release an Elastic IP address, call the |ec2client|'s :methodname:`releaseAddress` method, passing it a :aws-java-class-prev:`ReleaseAddressRequest <services/ec2/model/ReleaseAddressRequest>` containing the allocation ID of the Elastic IP address you want to release.
+To release an Elastic IP address, call the |ec2client|'s :methodname:`releaseAddress` method, passing it a :aws-java-class:`ReleaseAddressRequest <services/ec2/model/ReleaseAddressRequest>` containing the allocation ID of the Elastic IP address you want to release.

 **Imports**